kjonix/Smartthings/SmartApps/Smartthings to Azure IoT Hub/README.md

 Right click on you device and choose «Generate SAS token for device».
 The SAS token looks like this:
 «SharedAccessSignature sr=xxxx.azure-devices.net%2Fdevices%2FSmartthings&sig=xxxx&se=xxxxx»

+Thanks to Sam Cogan and Ben Crouse for your work on the Azure Event Hub SmartApp.